aleksilassila/Islands/README.md

 Every island is protected by default.
 The owner can `/trust` other players so that they can also interact with blocks and entities.

+**Resources.**
+Everyone hates monuments that are already raided by another player.
+This plugin allows resetting the survival world whenever you feel like it without losing your progress.
+Your islands and inventory are saved in a separate world, that you can access from anywhere.

-**"Base managment."**
+**"Project managment."**
 Want to start a new base?
 Just create a new island.
 Tired of creating a new world multiple times to find the biome of your liking?
 Well, this plugin lets you choose that too.
 Personally I just like the idea of placing individual creations of mine on their own islands.
 It also makes saving them in a schematic file a lot easier.
 (The plugin has a command for that)

-**Resources.**
-Everyone hates monuments that are already raided by another player.
-This plugin allows resetting the survival world whenever you feel like it without losing your progress.
-Your islands and inventory are saved in a separate world.

 **Community.** Players can easily visit each other's islands with `/visit` command.
-The plugin has gui menu for browsing public islands.
+The plugin has a GUI menu for browsing public islands.
 It is also possible to set up "official" islands like spawn island that are owned by the server.
 *Tip for admins: `/island name spawn` for accessing spawn via `/vi spawn`*

+Other cool features include homes, warp / spawn management, tools for moderation and great configurability and permissions, to name a few.

 ## Getting Started